 MBA admissions season is now in full swing, with several round 1 decisions already posted and round 2 decisions coming up shortly.
+How can you use the CAR method to pull ahead from the competition?

 You’ve picked up that GMAT or GRE score, dotted every “i” and crossed every “t” on your essays.
 You’ve badgered your former managers for letters of recommendation and submitted that huge packet of data to your dream school’s admissions department.
 If you really put in the effort, you’ll get a video interview.